Governor’s Broadband Development Council

-Jennifer K. Harris of Austin serves as the state program director for Connected Nation Texas, a 501(c)3 nonprofit, where she provides oversight of the collection of broadband data and the development of broadband advancement strategies, with a primary focus on Texas’ rural communities.
-Previously, she held a variety of positions in the public sector including roles with multiple of members of the Texas Legislature.
-Harris received a Bachelor of Business Administration from The University of Texas at Austin and a Master of Public Service and Administration from The Bush School of Government and Public Service at Texas A&M University.
+Jennifer Harris of Austin serves as the State Program Director for Connected Nation Texas, a 501(c)(3) nonprofit.
+She provides oversight of the collection and analysis of broadband data and the development of broadband advancement strategies addressing access, adoption, and use among residents, businesses, and institutions.
+Previously, she held a variety of positions in the public sector, including roles with multiple members of the Texas Legislature.
+Governor Abbott first appointed her to the Governor’s Broadband Development Council in January 2020, and she was appointed as vice-chair of the council in 2022.
+Harris received a Bachelor of Business Administration from the McCombs School of Business at The University of Texas at Austin and a Master of Public Service and Administration from the Bush School of Government and Public Service at Texas A&M University.

-Steven Johnson, Ph.D. of Austin is Chancellor of the nonprofit university WGU Texas, where he is working to expand partnerships with community colleges, corporations, and secondary institutions to provide affordable, accessible educational opportunities with great outcomes.
-He previously served as a senior vice president and chief operating officer of the Texas Association of Community Colleges, as director of Financial Aid for Concordia University Texas, and as chief of staff to a now-former member of U.S House of Representatives from Texas.
-Jonson received a Bachelor of Arts in History from Concordia University Texas, a Master of Public Affairs from the Lyndon B. Johnson School of Public Affairs at The University of Texas at Austin, and a Doctor of Philosophy in Higher Education from the University of Nebraska.
+Steven Johnson, Ph.D. of Austin is the President of the Independent Colleges and Universities of Texas (ICUT).
+ICUT serves as the voice of the 40 independent, private universities and colleges in Texas and the nearly 130,000 they serve across the state.
+He previously served as the Chancellor of the nonprofit university WGU Texas.
+He served as a senior vice president and chief operating officer of the Texas Association of Community Colleges, as director of Financial Aid for Concordia University Texas, and as chief of staff to a now-former member of the Texas House of Representatives.
+Dr. Johnson received a Bachelor of Arts in History from Concordia University Texas, a Master of Public Affairs from the Lyndon B. Johnson School of Public Affairs at the University of Texas at Austin, and a Doctor of Philosophy in Higher Education Leadership from the University of Nebraska.

 Thomas J. Kim, M.D. of Austin is a self-employed physician, telehealth clinician, and consultant who provides care to incarcerated juveniles, the elderly, military personnel, victims of disasters, and others.
 He is a Lay Chaplain for the Episcopal Church of Good Shepherd, he serves multiple leadership roles for the Boy Scouts of America, and he is a performance coach for the archery teams of Highland Park Elementary School and Lamar Middle School in Austin.
 He also serves on several committees and leadership roles with the Texas Medical Association.
 Kim received a Bachelor of Arts in Philosophy from Georgetown University, and a Masters of Public Health and a Doctor of Medicine from Tulane University.

-Marty Lucke of Floydada is County Judge for Floyd County, which entails administration and finance leadership for the county, as well as judicial duties for some misdemeanors, small claims cases, civil cases, probate cases, and more.
-He is president of the South Plains Rural Transit Board and vice chairman of the South Plains Rural Planning Organization.
+Marty Lucke of Floydada is County Judge for Floyd County, which entails administration and finance leadership for the county, as well as judicial duties for certain misdemeanors, small claims cases, civil cases, probate cases, and more.
+He is President of the South Plains Rural Transit Board and Chairman of the South Plains Rural Planning Organization.
 He is also a member of the Floyd County Veterans Memorial Board and a senior steward for the Floydada Masonic Lodge #712.
+Governor Abbott first appointed him to the Governor’s Broadband Development Council in January 2020, and he was appointed chair of the council in 2022.
 Lucke received a Bachelor of Science in Geology from Abilene Christian University.